Big Van Vader: Professional wrestling style and persona

 White is considered one of the greatest super-heavyweight professional wrestlers of all time.
 He used his size and weight as part of his moves making them look much more painful than when performed by someone half his size.
-For example, his finishing move, called the Vader Bomb, which is a corner slingshot splash, when he would bounce off the middle rope and land on a prone opponent.
+One example of this was his finishing move, called the Vader Bomb, corner slingshot splash, where he would bounce off the middle rope and land on a supine opponent.
 He was also noted for his impressive agility, as he can perform a simple dropkick despite his 450 lb frame.
 One of his signature moves was the Vader Sault, a moonsault or a backward somersault jump off the top rope, a move that requires significant agility and is usually performed by much smaller wrestlers.